 Score: I'll rate the ZS-806 as "Good"

 Helmet Weight This ZS-806 in size large weighs

 at 1623 grams (3 lbs., 9-1/4 oz.).
-This is
+This is excellent, and this

-ZS-806 is comparatively a lightweight helmet, especially considering
+is comparatively a lightweight helmet, especially considering

 that it has an internal sun visor, which generally adds a few